mirinez/Portfolio/README.md

 ### About

-This is my personal portfolio.
+This is my personal portfolio (in progress).
 Built from scratch during my bootcamp, it is a living document of everything I learn.
 Each feature reflects a new concept mastered: CSS variables for theming, localStorage for persistence, accessible modals, SPA-style navigation, and a fully responsive layout, built with HTML - CSS - JavaScript.

 ---